Chia Seed Granola Bars

-These yummy, vegan chocolate chip chia seed bars are easy to make with just a handful of basic ingredients.
+These no-bake vegan chocolate chip chia seed granola bars are easy to make in one bowl with just 6 simple ingredients.

 Ingredient Notes